 - Ad 3: .104%

-Average CPM: Some marketers spend far too much time looking at this one.
+Average CPM measures the cost per 1,000 impressions.
+It's a good metric to evaluate competition level and costs to reach your audience.: Some marketers spend far too much time looking at this one.
 They think that a higher CPM means a waste of money.
 There’s quite a disparity here regarding average CPM (in reverse order from cheapest to most expensive):